 For matters related to academic dishonesty, please refer to the Code of Academic Honesty.

-Violations of Illinois Tech's policy on Sexual Misconduct (see Article III, Section N and specifically Section N(6) for the definitions of the terms below), which include the following:
+Exclusive of allegations that would constitute Title IX Sexual Harassment, violation of Illinois Tech’s policy on Sexual Misconduct (see Article IV, Section N and specifically Section N(6)which include the following:

-Theft or unauthorized use of another's property, including being in possession of stolen property.
+Theft or unauthorized use of the property of Illinois Tech or an Illinois Tech affiliate, employee, faculty member, student, alumni or guest, including being in possession of stolen property.

 Unauthorized access or entry to, presence in or use of Illinois Tech properties, physical and virtual, including the following: